wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

         }
         ```

-    Audit dependencies for known gadget libraries (Commons Collections, Spring Beans, Groovy) — these supply the chains that turn a permissive deserializer into RCE.
+    Audit dependencies for known gadget libraries (Commons Collections, Spring Beans, Groovy); these supply the chains that turn a permissive deserializer into RCE.
 For inbound payloads that must stay dynamic (webhooks, plug-in config), require the producer to sign the payload, verify the signature, then construct the typed object.

     !!! warning "High-risk exception"
-        Treat any deserialization of untrusted input that cannot enforce a class allow-list — relying on a blocklist, or accepting arbitrary types — as a high-risk exception.
+        Treat any deserialization of untrusted input that cannot enforce a class allow-list (relying on a blocklist, or accepting arbitrary types) as a high-risk exception.
 Surface it for team review before release rather than shipping it silently.

-    Anti-pattern to reject — handing an untrusted stream straight to a stock `ObjectInputStream`:
+    Anti-pattern to reject, handing an untrusted stream straight to a stock `ObjectInputStream`:

     ```java
     ObjectInputStream ois = new ObjectInputStream(untrustedInputStream);
-    String message = (String) ois.readObject(); // no class filtering — RCE surface
+    String message = (String) ois.readObject(); // no class filtering - RCE surface
     ```

 === "Go stack"

     `encoding/json`, `encoding/xml`, and `encoding/gob` do not reconstruct arbitrary types the way native Java serialization does, so typed DTOs are the safe path.
 Decode untrusted input into a defined struct, never into a generic container.

-    * Deserialize into specific structs, not `map[string]interface{}` or `interface{}` — generic containers defeat type safety and let unexpected shapes through.
+    * Deserialize into specific structs, not `map[string]interface{}` or `interface{}`: generic containers defeat type safety and let unexpected shapes through.
     * Validate the decoded struct even after a successful decode; a well-formed payload can still carry an invalid `Role` or `Username`.
-    * Avoid `encoding/gob` for untrusted input — it can decode arbitrary registered types.
+    * Avoid `encoding/gob` for untrusted input; it can decode arbitrary registered types.
 Prefer JSON or explicit typing across trust boundaries.
     * Reject unexpected fields with `dec.DisallowUnknownFields()`, and cap the payload with `io.LimitReader` so a hostile stream cannot exhaust memory.

     ```go